JoshBirnbaum/distributed-methodology/Methodology.md

     If a team member is unable to attend a meeting, they must post to the
     #general channel on Slack.

-1. Each team designates one team member as _producer_.
-    - The producer role may change at any time by majority vote of the team, although it is preferable to keep the role for an entire iteration.
-    - The producer's primary role is _to remove impediments to the team's progress_.
-    - The producer's secondary role is to communicate progress to the project mentor in his capacity as executive producer.
-    - The producer or their designate gives an informal update to the executive producer on each production day.

 1. The team will track its plan on [HacknPlan](HacknPlan.com).